You are here:

 The Coroners Court of Victoria operates independently, impartially and fairly within a legal framework, while at the same time respecting the dignity and privacy of the person who has died and acknowledging the rights, needs and privacy of the bereaved family.

-This document outlines the arrangements made within the Coroners Court of Victoria to comply with the provisions of the Information Privacy Act 2000 (the Privacy Act).
+This document outlines the arrangements made within the Coroners Court of Victoria to comply with the provisions of the Privacy and Data Protection Act 2014 (the Privacy Act).

 Exemption from Privacy Act Judicial or Quasi-Judicial Functions

 A general exemption to the provisions of the Privacy Act applies to Courts and Tribunals pursuant to section 10:

 Nothing in this Act or any Information Privacy Principle (IPP) or any data security standard applies in respect of the collection, holding management, use, disclosure or transfer of personal information

 (a) in relation to its or the holder's judicial or quasi-judicial functions, by:

 (ii) the holder of a judicial or quasi-judicial office or other office pertaining to a court or tribunal in his or her capacity as the holder of that office; or